Fall & Winter

 1. LOL.
 Are they trying too hard to what?
 Look nuts?
 Sorry, that term always tickles me “trying too hard.”
 Too much fringe is just hideous!
 We can forgive teenagers because they have no idea who they are or what they’re doing, but grown-ups should know better.
 I agree with keeping the fringe to a minimum just because it looks like a costume and junky, not in an exciting and eclectic way either, just over the top in a Gray Gardens way, as if you’ve lost your marbles.

-9. While I appreciate and find this post interesting, I’m not a fan of the fringe trend this time.
-But those shoes with the fringe tassels are adorable…and I’d wear them!
+11. While I appreciate and find this post interesting, I’m not a fan of the fringe trend this time.
+But shoes with fringe tassels are adorable…and I’d wear them!
 It was a big trend in the 70s, and I rocked it back then.
 Thanks again for your fantastic website…you’re my style guru!!

 1. It’s only depressing if you have no taste and don’t know what you’re doing!
 I dare say no one is depressed by any woman of age who knows how to put together a decent outfit, whether boho or classic.
 Have you seen http://advancedstyle.blogspot.com/?